Elective Credit Policy

 - Any transfer credits cannot exceed 15 graduate hours (5 courses) and are limited to elective credit

-- Any transfer credit requests for previous course work should be submitted to the Program Director/Advisor by the end of the first semester of core course enrollment, along with course syllabus(i) from the semester the course was taken.
+- Any transfer credit requests for previous course work should be submitted to the Program Director/Advisor by the end of the first Spring semester (May 1), along with course syllabus(i) from the semester the course was taken.
 Previous transfer credits must have been taken within 5 years of entrance into the program.
 Any approved transfer credits will be documented as part of the Program of Study, which is typically filed during the third semester of core course enrollment.